-All GEMS schools and services will have appointed at least two members of the SLT (allegations manager and deputy) to act as managers for allegations against staff.
-All staff should be made aware of their identity and how to share concerns about the behaviour of adults working with children.
+All GEMS schools should have appointed at least two members of the SLT to act as managers for allegations against staff.
 For details see Appendix I: GEMS Allegations Management Policy.

-Employees with specific questions about the GEMS Allegations Management Policy or who have been subject to an allegation can access support through the school designated Allegations Manager, or if they feel this is a conflict of interest, they can raise their queries with the Principal or the school HR Business Partner, who may seek further advice from the GEMS Vice President - Safeguarding and Child Protection.
+Employees with specific questions about the GEMS Allegations Management Policy or who have been subject to an allegation can access support through the school designated Allegations Manager, or if they feel this is a conflict of interest they can raise their queries with the Principal or the school HR Business Partner, who may seek further advice from the GEMS Vice President - Safeguarding and Child Protection.